 Accelerated Master's Program

 Qualified students at the University of New Hampshire may be permitted to take graduate-level courses during their Senior year.
 Such students must follow normal application procedures and be admitted for the semester during which they wish to enroll in courses for graduate credit.
-A 3.20 cumulative grade-point average is normally required to be considered for admission to the accelerated master's program.
-Please review our Programs of Study page for a list of programs participating in the Accelerated Master's.
+Qualifications include:

 - Meet current accelerated master's policy